 [Another dramatic pause . . .]

-So Pesach, which is only the protective sacrifice of the lambs, happened on Aviv 14, but the Lord did not pass over the protected Hebrew firstborn until the first hours of the next day, Aviv 15.
-Then when night turned into daytime (still the same day), the Hebrews left Egypt, and that is the day celebrated as the first day of the Feast of Unleavened Bread.
+So Pesach, which is only the protective sacrifice of the lambs, happened on Aviv 14, but the Lord did not pass over the protected firstborn until the first hours of the next day, Aviv 15.
+When night turned into daytime (still the same day), the Hebrews left Egypt, and that is the day celebrated as the first day of the Feast of Unleavened Bread!

 Now, how does this tie into the story of Jesus’ death?
 Well, the first day of Matza was a festival Sabbath day!
 Friday Aviv 15th was a Sabbath day, a festival Sabbath day.
 It had some of the same requirements as the 7th Day Sabbath in that it was prohibited to handle a dead human corpse on any Sabbath.
 That is why the Gospels tell us that there was a frenzy to get Jesus buried before dark when the day changed from Pesach (a regular day) to the First day of Matza, which was a festival Sabbath day — because they could not handle a dead body.

 We still have more to cover, so hang in there with me!

 (I send out messages like this each morning in emails, and if you are interested in receiving them, send me your email address and I will add you to the list: Mail List)

 I do thank you for your gifts.
 It is your faithful and continued support that makes these messages possible.